cjustinas/BSW-Data-Course/chapter2.md

 ---
-title       : Explore the data description : Before any serious analysis can begin, it is important to understand your data.
+title       : Explore the data description : Before any serious analytics can begin, it is important to understand your data better.
 We do this by perfomring Exploratory Data Anlysis (EDA).
-A few of EDA methods will be covered in this chapter.
+A few of the available EDA methods will be covered in this chapter.
 ---
 ## Let's get some info!